lgkern/SnakeSays/README.md

 | `/ss recenter` | move every window back to its default place |

 (`/snakesays` is a long alias for `/ss`.)

-## Former Automatic Detection Module

-The former automatic detection module was inspired by [Rothirr's Azta'rec Helper](https://www.curseforge.com/wow/addons/aztarec-helper).
-This detection is no longer present as Blizzard has removed the ability for addons to read the player's position in combat during the encounter.